florian-beetz/bachelor-thesis/thesis.md

   compatible, even when new features were added, in large code bases, however, additional effort is required to use new versions of compilers.

+  Not much literature exists on the topic of this type of migration.
+  Often when a new version of a compiler introduces incompatibilities with previous versions, a migration guide is issued by the compiler maintainers [@Miller; @GHCM].

 * **+API migration** is the process of changing a dependency on an external +API to another one or a different version [@Malton2001].